mnutt/scorecard/README.txt

 == SYNOPSIS:

-* Just install it with gem install rspec-cukeapp, obtain Cuke.app
+* Just install it with gem install scorecard

 == REQUIREMENTS: